-What are bus stop changes?
+What is bus stop optimization?

 What does this means for you?

 Buses will stop less, which helps get you to your destinations faster and on schedule.
 Less idle time will reduce noise, pollution and fuel use.
-Amenities (shelters, etc.) can be moved to higher ridership stops.

-- Proximity – the spacing between stops within a 0.25 mile
+- Proximity – spacing between stops

-How can you provide your comments?
+How can you provide comments?

 You may provide comments on bus stop changes in the following ways: